jacob-merson/MFSimulator/README.md

 ** The MFSimulator module has been designed for and extensively tested on macOS ** ** out of the box support for other OSes- particularly Windows- cannot be guaranteed! **

-To install the MFSimulator module,
+**To install the MFSimulator module,**

   - either git clone the repository or download directly to local machine
   - navigate to downloaded root 'MFSimulator' folder at the command line
-  - ensure python v3.x is installed (can download at https://www.python.org/downloads/)
+  - ensure python v3.x is installed (can download at https://www.python.org/downloads/ or the Anaconda distribution and package manager at https://www.anaconda.com/download/)
   - at the command line, ensuring you are in the root MFSimulator folder (the one with the setup.py file), type:

         python3 setup.py install